When Stress and Substance Use Collide

 Sources of Stress

-Acute stressors are short-term situations with a clear and immediate cause of stress.
-For example, a traffic jam, a brief illness, an argument with a loved one, or a work-related deadline are all sources of acute stress.
-Our bodies are well-adapted to handle these (hopefully) short-lived experiences.
-Once the situation is resolved, our stress level is meant to return to its normal baseline.
+Acute stress: Acute stressors are short-term situations with a clear cause — such as a traffic jam, a brief illness, an argument with a loved one, or a work deadline.
+Our bodies are well-equipped to handle these (hopefully) brief challenges.
+Once the situation is resolved, the nervous system is meant to return to its normal state.

 The Downside of Stress